Luigi-Faldetta/tinpet-final/readme.md

-# Tinpet
+# TinPet

-Tinpet is a web app which allows dog owners to match with each other.
+TinPet is a web app which allows dog owners to match with each other.
 They can connect with like-minded dog owners, allowing them and their dogs to meet up and go on walks together.
 It's a quick and easy way to find other dog lovers, find friends for your dog and get to know your local dog community.

 ## Getting Started